Safeguarding and Child Protection

-If you are unable to speak to a member of our school safeguarding team and have a safeguarding concern, please contact the Multi-Agency Safeguarding Hub (MASH) directly on 0345 050 7666 or use this form.
+If you are unable to speak to a member of our school safeguarding team and have a safeguarding concern, please contact the Multi-Agency Safeguarding Hub (MASH) directly on 0345 050 7666 or use this online form.

 Our first priority is our pupils’ welfare and we are required to take any reasonable action to ensure their safety.
 There may be occasions when we have reason to be concerned that a child may be subject to ill-treatment, neglect or other forms of abuse.
 We will discuss our concerns about a child with their parents first, unless we have reason to believe that such a move would be contrary to the child’s welfare.
 If this is the case we are obliged to follow safeguarding and child protection procedures established by the Oxfordshire Safeguarding Children Board and inform the Children’s Social Care team of the concern.

 Please see the Safeguarding and Child Protection folder under Policies and Statutory Information for further information and advice.